-5 Note:
+Note: 1

-- Weighted total is calculated for each alternative by multiplying the weighted score for each criterion with its associated overall weighting, and then summing these scores.
-The maximum possible weighted total is 3. - 9 FEI's evaluation of the three Overland Gas Line route corridors against the financial and nonfinancial weighted criteria (as shown in table above), the Broadway and Gaglardi Way Corridor

-- 1 had the overall least schedule, community, and financial impact based on AACE Class 5 capital - 2 cost estimates.
+- 2 1 Weighted total is calculated for each alternative by multiplying the weighted score for each criterion 3 with its associated overall weighting, and then summing these scores.
+The maximum possible 4 weighted total is 3. - 5 FEI's evaluation of the three Overland Gas Line route corridors against the financial and non-6 financial weighted criteria (as shown in table above), the Broadway and Gaglardi Way Corridor - 7 had the overall least schedule, community, and financial impact based on AACE Class 5 capital - cost estimates.

-3 4.4.3 Ongoing Consultation and Negotiation with City of Burnaby
+4.4.3 Ongoing Consultation and Negotiation with City of Burnaby

-- 4 FEI first presented Alternative 6A to the City of Burnaby staff on February 11, 2020 and has - 5 continued to consult and negotiate with the City since that time.
-Over the course of 2020, FEI - 6 has discussed with the City the merits of the identified route in the Broadway and Gaglardi Way - 7 Corridor the Gaglardi Route.
-On July 20, 2020 City of Burnaby Council passed a - 8 recommendation brought forward by the City's Finance Management Committee to "oppose the - 9 proposed FortisBC Pattullo Gas Line Replacement Project pipeline route through Burnaby".20 - 10 On July 31, 2020, the City requested that FEI investigate a new route on Sperling Avenue in the - 11 City of Burnaby the Sperling Route.
-FEI investigation of the Sperling Route continues at the - time of filing this Application. - 13 Over the course of September 2020, FEI will be continuing to investigate the feasibility of the - 14 Sperling Route and whether it would be supported the City of Burnaby.
-If it is feasible and - 15 supported by the City, the Sperling Route may be the most cost effective alternative for the - 16 Project.
-If the Sperling Route is determined not to be feasible or is not supported by the City, or - 17 is otherwise not preferred, then FEI anticipates that it will complete its Application based on the - 18 Gaglardi Route as its preferred route for the Project. - 19 FEI will file the remainder of its alternatives analysis, including its determination regarding the - 20 preferred route for the Project, in an evidentiary update.
+- 10 FEI first presented Alternative 6A to the City of Burnaby staff on February 11, 2020 and has - continued to consult and negotiate with the City since that time.
+Over the course of 2020, FEI 11 - 12 has discussed with the City the merits of the identified route in the Broadway and Gaglardi Way - 13 Corridor - the Gaglardi Route.
+On July 20, 2020 City of Burnaby Council passed a - 14 recommendation brought forward by the City's Finance Management Committee to "oppose the - 15 proposed FortisBC Pattullo Gas Line Replacement Project pipeline route through Burnaby".
+21 - 16 On July 31, 2020, the City requested that FEI investigate a new route on Sperling Avenue in the - City of Burnaby the Sperling Route.
+FEI investigated and developed the Sperling Route to an 17 - 18 AACE Class 4 level of definition.